 The emerging specialty of Female Pelvic Medicine (urogynecology) deals with the diagnosis and treatment of pelvic floor disorders.
 A urogynecologist is an OB/GYN with a three-year specialty fellowship in female pelvic medicine and reconstructive surgery.
 In women, the pelvic floor includes the muscles, ligaments, and connective tissue supporting the vagina, uterus, bowel, bladder, and rectum.
 Our urogynecological surgeons (specialists in Female Pelvic Medicine) have a broad range of expertise in open surgery and minimally invasive procedures, and, where appropriate, robotic surgeries utilizing the da Vinci® robotic system.
+We also offer physical therapy for pelvic floor disorders.
 Conditions that affect the female pelvic floor include:

 - Pelvic organ prolapse (POP)